-The IRS states on it’s website at IRS.gov, that it will not initiate any contact by email and that you should never click any links on an email sent to you asking you to send anything to the IRS.
+The IRS states on its website at IRS.gov, that it will not initiate any contact by email and that you should never click any links in an email sent to you asking you to send anything to the IRS.

 Your company email can be a target